How to write tutorials that attract new players

 • Interactive and modular tutorials powered by personalization.

-• AI-assisted content production and summarisation workflows.
+• AI-assisted content production and summarization workflows.

 • Stricter privacy and tracking changes affecting attribution and measurement.